matiasgolman/matiasgolman.github.io/_pages/personalstatement.md

 During my career, I have gained thorough econometric and programming skills.
 I am self-sufficient in processing large quantities of data from diverse sources, with different softwares, and developing empirically relevant and methodologically robust research questions.
 Certainly, I believe policy decisions should be data-driven.
 In my research, I aim to identify heterogeneous effects within population groups, particularly focusing on those with the most disadvantages.

 One of my core traits is that I love learning.
 I am curious and open-minded when it comes to both work-related abilities and personal interests, be it languages, sports, and basically different ways of doing things.
 I believe one problem can have multiple solutions and there is always a novel perspective to understand it and solve it.
 I am intrinsically optimistic.
 I have a strong capacity to adapt and I work greatly in multi-cultural environments.
-I am passionate about teaching, whether it is Economics at the University, Mathematics in high school, or languages in NGOs supporting refugees.
+I love teaching, whether it is Economics at the University, Mathematics in high school, or languages in NGOs supporting refugees.

 When looking at my CV and my papers, you will hopefully get a good impression of my research interest and my technical skills.
+I wish that, with this personal statement, you have gained an insight into my strong passion and commitment.

 Thanks for reading!

-Matias
+Matías